Applications and Assignments FAQ

 At Tech, there are no reserved parking spaces, and it does not cost to park on campus.
 Parking is readily available in our many parking lots across campus.
 If you live on campus, you may be required to register your vehicle.
 This does not cost, but assures that if we need to contact you to move your vehicle, we can get you.

-Does my room come with ethernet or internet access?
+Does my room come with Internet access?

 What do I need to bring?